-A receiving blanket is a newborn baby's first blanket and all moms know you need more than one!
-These free directions will guide you to making your receiving blanket for a special gift or save money at the store.
-All the available fabrics make endless possibilities.
+A receiving blanket is a newborn baby's first blanket and all parents know you need more than one.
+These free directions will guide you to making a receiving blanket as a special gift or to save money.
+The variety of fabrics available make endless possibilities.

-- If you have a serger, use a rolled hem stitch around all the edges.
+If you have a serger, use the rolled hem setting to stitch around all the edges and you are finished.

-- Use fleece with a serged roll hem, in any size to make a great gift for an adult.
-A hand-sewn blanket stitch makes a decorative edge on fleece because it does not fray.
+- Use fleece with a rolled hem on the serger, in any size to make a great gift for an adult.
+A hand-sewn blanket stitch makes an excellent decorative edge on fleece because it does not fray.

 - Make other gifts for a baby with fabric to match the receiving blankets.

-- Use flannel scraps to embellish with appliques on other baby items.
+- Use flannel scraps as appliques to embellish other baby items.